Did you know virgin coconut oil contains a powerful antimicrobial called Lauric acid?

 So if you eat coconut oil, will you get the same immune-boosting effects that mothers pass onto their babies with breast milk?

-When babies consume mother's milk, the milk contains an enzyme that breaks down the Lauric acid into Monolaurin.
-Unfortunately, virgin coconut oil doesn't have this specific enzyme available for use.
+When a baby consumes mother’s milk, the milk contains an enzyme that breaks down the lauric acid into Monolaurin; this process provides the baby with the immune-boosting properties.

-Fortunately, there are other food sources where you can get higher amounts of Lauric acid.
-For example, Jennies Macaroons is the #1 selling macaroon in the natural food market.
-Her macaroons contain a whopping 7 grams of Lauric acid per 2 ounces.
+Jennies Macaroons is the #1 selling macaroon in the natural food market.
+Her macaroons contain up to 7 grams of lauric acid per 2 ounces.

 This cutting-edge product is a potent form of Monolaurin that's easily digested and used by your body.
 It comes as tiny little pellets of lauric acid mixed with glycerin.

-Lauricidin has been tested in universities, government and medical labs.
-It's the purest and strongest form of Monolaurin available and it's highly recommended by health care professionals for its effectiveness.
+Lauricidin Pure Monolaurin has apparently been tested in universities, government and medical labs and it’s reportedly the purest and strongest form of Monolaurin available.

 Fatty Acids and Derivatives as Antimicrobial Agents Antimicrobial Agents and Chemotherapy 2(l):23-28 (1972) Kabara.
 J.J..
 Conley.
 A J.- Swieczkowski.
 D M. Ismail, I.A .
 Lie Ken Jie and Gunstone, F D Antimicrobial Action of Isomeric Fatty Acids on Group A Streptococcus Journal of Medicinal Chemistry 16:1060-1063 (1973).